kaliRegenold/SeniorDesign/DesignDoc/source/project.rst

 development environment.

 * Install Ubuntu 16.04 64bit.
-* Install ROS 1 Kinetic.
+* Install ROS Kinetic.
-* Install and Compile OpenCV.
 * Install all of the aforementioned ROS Packages.
-* Install of the AVR Tools.
+* Install and setup catkin for kinetic.
+* Using the catkin workspace clone the Moonrockers Hardware Interface repo.
+* Also clone the Moonrockers autonomy_odroid and autonomy_pi repos.